 Mint has an amazing ability to sooth the stomach, and help with nausea.
 Anti-pruritic properties (reduces itching) can help with acne issues from the outside in.
 I have a constantly overflowing garden so this one of my many ways to use all that mint!

-Watermelon is mostly water in its composition, so it’s easy to stay hydrated and maintain good digestion.
+Mostly water in its composition, watermelon makes it easy to stay hydrated and maintain good digestion.
 Just like lemon juice, it is also full of necessary antioxidants like Vitamin A and C which are essential to keeping hair and skin healthy by producing collagen, the most abundant protein in the body.

 Try it!
 See if it helps you get up and go a bit quicker the next morning.